MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-build-rag.md

     20,CompactCook Camping Stove,60.0,Camping Stoves,CompactCook,"Step into the great outdoors with the CompactCook Camping Stove, a convenient, lightweight companion perfect for all your culinary camping needs.
 Boasting a robust design built for harsh environments, you can whip up meals anytime, anywhere.
 Its wind-resistant and fuel-versatile features coupled with an efficient cooking performance, ensures you won't have to worry about the elements or helpless taste buds while on adventures.
 The easy ignition technology and adjustable flame control make cooking as easy as a walk in the park, while its compact, foldable design makes packing a breeze.
 Whether you're camping with family or hiking solo, this reliable, portable stove is an essential addition to your gear.
 With its sturdy construction and safety-focused design, the CompactCook Camping Stove is a step above the rest, providing durability, quality, and peace of mind.
 Be wild, be free, be cooked for with the CompactCook Camping Stove!"
     ```

 * **grounded_chat.prompty**: A prompty that helps configure the chat app.
-Copy this for example data:
+Copy this for the example app:
     ```prompty
     ---
     name: Chat with documents